Conduent Breach Exposes Data From Government Programs

 This includes financial data, employment information, addresses, and details

-corporation.
-Employees Conduent's own employees had their data compromised too.
-Because apparently the
+for years.
+Employees Conduent's own employees had their data compromised too, widening the incident

 2026: the third-party contractor loophole.
 Here's how it works: You provide data to a government agency (required by law)